OperationSpark/gamey/README.md

 // lobby-view.js //
 (function(opspark, createjs, _) {

-  // create a namespace for your view view // _.set(opspark, 'playa.lobby',
+  // create a namespace for your view // _.set(opspark, 'playa.lobby',
     /**
      * Creates and returns the view.